Just the idea of “reinventing yourself” means you’re looking for grand scale changes in your life, not just small shifts.

 BECAUSE: The way you live your day is the way you live your life.

 2- Next look at the ‘BIG THEME CHANGES” you would like to make.
 Start by asking yourself what’s not working in your life?
 Then try to put them in order of priority.
 (Examples)

 – Your job or career.

 – Lifestyle needs, like a cleaner environment, closeness to family members.

-Understanding all the details helps you develop a road map/ blueprint to guide you in your Reinvention.
-Examining my details lead me to my move to Spain.
-Something I did not consider before.
+Understanding what you don’t want helps you to define what you do want.
+These revelations will help you develop your roadmap/ blueprint in mapping out your change.
+Examining these details lead me to my decision to live abroad, Spain.
+Something I did not consider in the beginning.

 – More time to travel